I still remember the first time I confronted Munich’s beast-like public transport system.

 Group Ticket AKA Gruppenkarte

 Munich loves rewarding you for having friends.
-I’ve already covered two of the main types of group tickets above (the group day ticket and the three day group ticket).
+I’ve already covered the group day ticket above…

 Bavaria Ticket Prices:

-EXAMPLE: If you are a group of three, you would pay a 25 euro base rate + 12 euro additional (6 per added passenger).
-That is 37 euros total (just over 12 euros per person) for unlimited public transport in the entire state of Bavaria for the day!
+EXAMPLE: If you are a group of three, you would pay a 25 euro base rate + 16 euro additional (8 per added passenger).
+That is 41 euros total (Just under 14 euros per person) for unlimited public transport in the entire state of Bavaria for the day!
 Wild.

 Figuring Out Munich’s Public Transport Zones

 Oftentimes I will see confused tourists staring at a map trying to figure out how many zones they’ll need.
-I’ll make this easy for you though: if you are in Munich as a tourist and only intend to explore the main spots within the city, odds are you will only be travelling with the Inner District (Innenraum).
-If you are staying outside of the city (approximately near the end of the U-Bahn lines), then you might need Munich XXL.
-Otherwise, you won’t need anything more unless you’re planning a day trip to somewhere via S-Bahn or going to the airport (which requires an Entire Network ticket, by the way).
+I’ll make this easy for you though: if you are in Munich as a tourist and only intend to explore the main spots within the city, odds are you will only be travelling with the M-Zone.

 Important Facts You Need to Know to Survive Munich Public Transport